 It seemed like the Clinton campaign rallies attempted to give off a very down to earth vibe by taking place in high school sports gyms and on college campuses.
 It avoided an instant spectacle due to the generally basic setup.
 During a rally on Sunday in a high school in Des Moines, Clinton walked freely with a microphone on a small stage that had no podium, and instead simply had two stools to perch on if necessary.
 In accordance with the casual strategy, they did not end up using the stools.

 Caucuses are assumed to be very interactive experiences, but I was surprised by the lack of communication in the process.
 Once people were registered and in candidate or “undecided” groups, the precinct captains of each candidate read their statements before the first vote count.
 These speeches were an important part of showing off the policies of the candidates, but most voters had already made their mind up and were not swayed at this time.
+Similarly, once realignment occurred, people from both candidate groups attempted to persuade the undecided or other unviable groups.
+Therefore, they did not focus on the voters that were already in a candidate group, but possibly could have been swayed.
+However, I heard that this communication did occur in very close precincts where there was one voter between the two candidates.

 No comments: